Equipment Guides Ankaforce 3 min read

 When to Choose Bumper Plates

 If your gym supports Olympic lifting, you need bumper plates.
-Movements like the snatch, clean and jerk, and their variations require athletes to drop loaded barbells from overhead.
-Using steel plates for these movements would destroy floors and create dangerous conditions.
+Movements like snatch, clean & jerk, and their variations require athletes to drop loaded bars from overhead.
+Using steel plates for these movements damages floors and creates unsafe conditions.

-CrossFit workouts frequently include barbell movements with intentional drops: thrusters, power cleans, overhead squats.
-Bumper plates are the standard in every CrossFit affiliate for good reason.
+CrossFit often involves movements that include intentional dropping: thrusters, power cleans, overhead squats.
+Bumper plates are the standard choice.

 When to Choose Steel Plates